R-Millager/asr4csd/python_for_asr_tutorial_day6.md

                     speaker = row.get('predominant_speaker', '')
                     f.write(f"{start:.2f}-{end:.2f} [{speaker}] {text}\n")

-        print(f"✅ Saved transcription to {output_path}")
+        print(f"Saved transcription to {output_path}")
 ```

 ---

 # **Congratulations!**

-You now have a complete transcript (and diarization labels, if selected) saved to your specified output folder.
+You should now have a complete transcript (and diarization labels, if selected) saved to your specified output folder for every audio file that was pre-loaded into your raw audio folder.

----

-Would you also like me to show a quick "before and after" to help you update your full tutorial cleanly?
+## **Additional Notes**